-“The University of Utah is committed to improving access to healthy and sustainable foods on campus.
-Through various programs, courses, and events, the campus works in collaboration to bring food issues to the community’s attention.”
+The University of Utah is committed to improving access to healthy and sustainable food on campus.
+Through various programs, courses and events, the Sustainability Office works with campus partners to bring food issues to the attention of the broader community.

 Edible Campus Gardens – The Edible Campus Gardens are on-campus growing spaces utilized by the campus community to build our urban food system.
 The garden is a positive example of alternative agriculture, and provide a learning, living laboratory for students, staff, and faculty.
 Our Edible Campus Garden 2040 Master Plan provides more detail on the long-term vision for the gardens.

-University of Utah Farmers Market – The University of Utah Farmers Market links local growers and artisans with the campus community to provide access to community based goods on a yearly basis.
+University of Utah Farmers Market – The University of Utah Farmers Market links local growers and artisans with the campus community to provide access to community-based goods on a yearly basis.
 The Farmers Market runs each fall semester for the first seven weeks.

 Real Food Challenge – In 2014, the University signed a commitment to participate in the national Real Food Challenge and to shift campus food purchasing to include 20 percent Real Food.
 In 2018, the U achieved a 15 percent Real Food purchase level.

 U of U Slow Food – The Slow Food Student Chapter addresses issues of food justice, access, local food systems and more.

 Check out these other food-related groups and projects happening on campus:

 - Food Recovery Network